RESOURCES

 Featured paper:

 Motala A, Johnsrude IS, Herrmann B (2024) A longitudinal framework to describe the relation between age-related hearing loss and social isolation.
-The Trends in Hearing 28:1-18.
+Trends in Hearing 28:1-18.

 The Herald Scotland (online):